1coderookie/BSB-LPB-LAN_EN/docs/chap04.md

 - Make sure, that you are using the current Ethernet Library (min. v2).
 Therefore, open „Sketch“ → „Include Library“ → „Manage Libraries“ and check if an update or a newer version of the „Ethernet Library“ is available.
 If so, update to that version or install the newer one.

 - Now select "Arduino Due (Programming Port)" in "Tools/Board" in the main menu of the Arduino IDE.
-If the board doesn't appear in the list, install the library.
+If the board doesn't appear in the list, you have to add the Atmel SAM Core to it.
+Simply choose Tools/Board/Boards Manager, search for 'Arduino SAM Boards' where the Due is included, click on it and then hit the 'Install' button.
+After doing that you will find the Arduino Due in Tools/Board.

-- Select "AVRISP mkII" in "Tools/Programmer".
+- Select the correct serial port in "Tools/Serial Port".

+- If you are using Windows, you probably have to install further drivers.
+Please see [https://www.arduino.cc/en/Guide/ArduinoDue](https://www.arduino.cc/en/Guide/ArduinoDue) for further informations.

 - Upload/flash the sketch to your Arduino by selecting "Sketch/Upload".